Hattie's Hat 5231 Ballard Ave NW, 784-0175, $$

 Agua Verde Cafe and Paddleclub 1303 NE Boat St, 545-8570, $

-If the sun is out, the water will be shimmering behind this cottage-like restaurant that, along with offering yam tacos and mango margaritas and hominy stew, also rents kayaks by the hour.
-The menu of simple, fresh food–tacos (meats, fish, and vegetables), empanadas, sandwiches, quesadillas, salads, nightly specials, and sublime desserts–recalls the cuisines of Baja, Oaxaca, Tampico, and salt-sprayed Mexican beach towns.
+Along with offering yam tacos and mango margaritas and hominy stew, this cottage-like restaurant also rents kayaks by the hour.
+The menu of simple, fresh food—tacos (meats, fish, and vegetables), empanadas, sandwiches, quesadillas, salads, nightly specials, and sublime desserts—recalls the cuisines of Baja, Oaxaca, Tampico, and salt-sprayed Mexican beach towns.

 West Seattle/White Center